Glendinning History, Family Crest & Coats of Arms

 - Origins Available:

-The Glendinning surname was taken on from the place name Glendonwyne, a parish of Westkirk, Dumfries, on record since the 13th century.
+The Glendinning surname was taken on from the place name Glendonwyne, a parish of Westerkirk, Dumfriesshire, on record since the 13th century.
 The name literally means "one who came from Glendinning (glen of the fair hill)."

 Early Origins of the Glendinning family

 The surname Glendinning was first found in Dumfriesshire.
 "Douglas (Baronage) states that a charter was granted by John Macgill of that Ilk (de eodem) to Adam de Glendonwyn of all his part of the lands and beronies of Clifton and Merbotel in the shire of Roxburgh prior to 1286."